-In my room, when my work is done, I take off my mask and forget, until tomorrow, how to lie and impress.
+In my room, when my work is done, I take off my mask and forget how to lie and impress.

-In my room, wide awake, with a pizza and a bottle of wine, I listen to songs by good friends I have never met, and hear the full octave range of my own emotions.
+In my room, wide awake, with a pizza and a bottle of wine, I listen to songs by good friends I’ve never met, and hear the full octave range of my own emotions.

-In my room, after dark, I somehow feel closer to the people I avoid during daylight.
+In my room, after dark, I feel closer to the people I avoid during daylight.

-In my room, in stillness, I forget the fictions I have been taught to believe.
+In my room, in stillness, I forget the fiction I’ve been taught to believe.